47tibo/weatherPanameAndroid/README.md

 #### `app` component

 This component is at the lower level in the architecture.
 It bootstrap the main activity & application.
 It connects ui component (see bellow) via navigation.
-It contains material design 3 theme.
 Its android test target provides e2e tests.

 #### `weather` component